February 22, 1998

 Recovery

 Nathan's body was found in the Mississippi River, downstream from La Crosse, 42 days later.
 An autopsy was performed by Dr. Lindsay Thomas of the Minnesota Regional Coroner's Office (MRCO).
-The findings were pulmonary congestion, watery gastric contents, and a mastoid petrous ridge hemmorrhage, but no injuries from trauma were found.
-His blood alcohol content was determined to be 0.22.
+The findings are bulleted below.
+(The explanation is my own, based on research.)

 Unanswered Questions

 The possibility of suicide has been mentioned, however, Kapfer's father said he was upbeat in the days before his death.
-Kapfer's live-in girlfriend, Angie Truttman, then 23, told investigators that while Kapfer would have had a great deal of stress and anxiety over the tickets he received, especially the idea of disappointing his parents and possibly facing disciplinary action from the baseball team, he wasn't the type of person to take his own life.
+Kapfer's live-in girlfriend, Angie, then 23, told investigators that while Kapfer would have had a great deal of stress and anxiety over the tickets he received, especially the idea of disappointing his parents and possibly facing disciplinary action from the baseball team, he wasn't the type of person to take his own life.
 According to the case report, friends described Kapfer as hard-working and levelheaded.
-He was an A or A-B student who apparently had told more than one person that committing suicide was ``selfish'' and ``a cop-out.''
+He was an A-B student who apparently had told more than one person that committing suicide was ``selfish'' and ``a cop-out.''

 Kapfer's father believes the drownings have too many common characteristics to be solely coincidental.
 "I can't believe that [all these] kids just fell or jumped into the river," he said in a telephone interview (Source: The Milwaukee Journal-Sentinel, 8/29/99).